 Rehab is a form of inpatient care many seniors receive after a stay in the hospital.
 If your injury or illness requires close coordination between your doctor and caregivers, you might spend some time getting skilled nursing care to rehabilitate after your initial treatment.

 This care may be delivered in a standalone skilled nursing facility (SNF), or you might be transferred to a rehab unit at the hospital where you were initially treated.

 People go into rehab for many reasons.
 At a SNF, staff can monitor your condition and care for you 24 hours a day.
 Nursing staff may dispense your medication, while facility caregivers help you with personal care needs and other activities of daily living.
 You may have a doctor on site who can assist with your treatment.

-If you get Medicare benefits through a Medicare Advantage plan, your Part A benefits are included in your policy.
+If you get benefits through a Medicare Advantage Plans (Part C), your Part A benefits are included in your policy.

 Though most people pay no monthly premium for their Part A benefits, you may have to pay the standard inpatient deductible before getting care.
 In 2023, the Part A deductible $1,600 per benefit period that has to be paid before your Medicare benefits kick in for any inpatient care you get.

 Fortunately, Medicare treats your initial hospitalization as part of the same inpatient care experience as the rehab services you get in the same benefit period, so your initial deductible payment can counts toward your inpatient charges in rehab.